PPL » Air Law (A) & (H) » Eligibility, Privileges and Limitations

 61.103 General

-(a) A person who does not hold a current pilot licence issued or validated in accordance with this Part must not manipulate the controls of an aircraft unless the person is—
+A person who does not hold a current pilot licence issued or validated under CAR Part 61 must not manipulate the controls of an aircraft unless they are:

-- (1) receiving dual flight instruction from an appropriately qualified flight instructor who occupies a pilot seat; or
+- receiving dual flight instruction from an appropriately qualified flight instructor; or

-(b) A person receiving dual flight instruction under paragraph (a)(1) may log those hours as dual flight time.
+A person receiving dual flight instruction may log the flight time as dual flight time.

 4.12.4 State the solo flight requirements on a person who does not hold a current pilot licence.
 CAR Part 61